Primary education: teaching specialism

 To teach at primary level you will need to have qualified teacher status (QTS).
 Classroom teachers need broad subject knowledge and many primary teachers take three- or four-year bachelor of education (BEd) courses that give them the skills to prepare for the classroom.
 Alternatively, graduates can follow the PGCE, SCITT, Teach First or School Direct training programmes.

 The government wants more primary schools to be able to employ teachers who can work as specialist subject teachers in the sciences, maths, languages or other subjects.
 As a result of this, primary ITT courses are available in a range of subjects.
-Graduates who take up primary maths specialist teaching are eligible for a bursary of up to £6,000, depending on their degree result and A level maths grade.
+Graduates who take up primary maths specialist teaching are eligible for a bursary of up to £6,000 if they have a 2.2 or higher.

 Recruiting men into teaching